Cuisine of the Southwestern United States: Nevada

 The indigenous cuisine of Nevada is mainly New Mexican as well as Utah influenced Mormon foodways, these remain popular with Nevadans.
-New Mexican restaurants have success in the state, take for example in the Las Vegas Valley area with Carlito's Burritos and former Garduño's locations, some like Carlito's Burritos offer New Mexico green chile roasts in early Autumn.
+New Mexican restaurants have success in the state, take for example the Las Vegas Valley area with Carlito's Burritos and former Garduño's locations, like Carlito's Burritos offer New Mexico green chile roasts in early Autumn.
 This native food style is also greatly influenced by the myriad of buffets and global restaurants in the Las Vegas area, leading to a distinctive culinary scene.

 Other foods such as Basque cuisine also have a presence in the area, with many Basque restaurants in Las Vegas, and a Basque festival in Elko.
 There are some California influences, like the Picon Punch beverage not often found outside Nevada in modern times.